pnp/custom-learning-office-365/README.md

 - Create your own training playlists: Add your own custom training content and playlists to feature your organization-specific scenarios
 - Always up-to-date content: As Office 365 changes, the Microsoft 365 learning pathways content will be updated.
 Content updates will be made and communicated to customers on a monthly basis

-## V5 Beta Testing

-We are in process of releasing our V5 beta with some added accessibility and technology updates.
-We are looking for users to test the beta and provide feedback.
-To test the new version, follow the [V5 Installation Instructions](./installation/V5Install.md).
-Please report any issues in the [issues list](https://github.com/pnp/custom-learning-office-365/issues) and be sure to include the version number and as much details as possible so we can replicate the issue.
-We will be accepting feedback till July 31, 2024 and will make updates to the beta during that time.

-### Configuring the Custom Analytics Webhook

-If you would like to test the custom analytics webhook follow the [webhook configuration instructions](installation/ConfigureAnalyticsWebHook.md).
+## Version 5 Release

+Version 5 has been released with added accessibility and technology updates.
+Included in the V5 release we have added a custom analytics webhook.
+For [webhook configuration instructions](installation/ConfigureAnalyticsWebHook.md).

 ## Overview Video